spryker/spryker-docs/docs/scos/user/features/202108.0/gift-cards-feature-overview.md

 Replacement means that if after using a gift card it has some remaining balance, a new gift card with the value equal to the remaining balance is issued for the gift card owner.
 For example, a user has a gift card for 100 Euro, but spends just 60 Euro to pay the order.
 In this case, a new 40 Euro gift card with a new code will be sent to the user.
 The old gift card code would not be valid anymore.

 For this strategy, gift cards have a pattern for codes generation.
 For each gift card code generation, a pattern from the previous gift card is used.
-For example, if the code X-GC-{number} is used for gift cards generation, where {number} is the pattern, the 100 Euro gift card code generated for customers would be X-GC-1, and the code generated for the remaining 40 Euro would be X-GC-2 etc.
+For example, if the code X-GC-{number} is used for gift cards generation, where {number} is the pattern, the 100 Euro gift card code generated for customers would be X-GC-1, and the code generated for the remaining 40 Euro would be X-GC-2.

 The main advantage of this strategy is that one and the same gift card code can not be used twice if the gift card has some remaining balance after a purchase has been made.
 This might be especially useful, for example, in case when a customer wants another customer to use a part of the value from their gift card.
 In this case, the initial gift card owner would get an e-mail with the new code for the remaining gift card value.